 South Africa generally welcomes foreign investment and virtually all business activities are open to foreign investors.
 However foreigners may not directly or indirectly control or have a greater than 20% interest in a commercial broadcasting licensee and foreign residents may not hold more than 25% of the voting rights in an air services licensee (although the Minister of Transport may grant an exemption in this regard).
-The establishment of branches of foreign banks requires the consent of the Registrar of Banks (several foreign banks operate in South Africa including Citibank, China Construction Bank, Bank of Baroda, Standard Chartered Bank, Bank of China, JP Morgan, State Bank of India, Deutsche Bank and Royal Bank of Scotland).
+The establishment of branches of foreign banks requires the consent of the Registrar of Banks (several foreign banks operate in South Africa including Citibank, China Construction Bank, Standard Chartered Bank, Bank of China, JP Morgan, State Bank of India, Deutsche Bank and Royal Bank of Scotland).

-Policy uncertainty exists in the mining and agricultural sectors (for example, proposed legislative changes remain pending in the mining sector including the proposed introduction of export controls on certain minerals and the obligatory beneficiation of minerals).
+There has been policy uncertainty especially in the mining sector but in 2018 steps have been taken by the Government to resolve this.
+Controversial proposed legislative changes (including the proposed introduction of export controls on certain minerals and the obligatory beneficiation of minerals) have been withdrawn and a new Mining Charter for certain black economic empowerment ("BEE") targets for mining companies has been finalised with the mining industry.
 Labour unrest, costs and productivity issues in the mining sector remain of concern for investors.
-The Mining Charter issued in terms of the Mineral and Petroleum Resources Act laid down certain black economic empowerment ("BEE") targets for mining companies to achieve by 31 December 2014.
-It is currently not clear what the consequences of failing to meet such targets will be or what new targets will be introduced.
-A draft new Mining Charter has been published but not finalised causing more uncertainty.
-A Court case is currently pending on whether a mining firm can receive credit for its past BEE ownership transactions.
 The Government has proposed a ban on the foreign ownership of agricultural land and restrictions on land holdings to a maximum 12 000 hectares.
 A law requiring 51% local ownership of private security firms has been passed by Parliament and is awaiting the President's signature.
-Certain elements in the ruling African National Congress (ANC) party have called for a constitutional amendment to allow the expropriation of land without compensation.
+The ruling African National Congress (ANC) party has called for a constitutional amendment to allow the expropriation of land without compensation.
+This as well as serious corruption scandals, mismanagement and indebtedness of State owned enterprises, downgrades by international rating agencies and under 1% annual growth rates has caused investor concern although the replacement of former President Zuma by President Ramaphosa in March 2018 has been welcomed.
+An election is due by May 2019.